GraderUN/ApiGateway/README.md

 # ApiGateway
-In this repo is being developed the business logic from the app
+In this repo is being developed the business logic for the app

 ```
 docker build apigateway .